 St. Stephen in Berkeley County, South Carolina — The American South (South Atlantic)

 Location.
-33° 24.271′ N, 79° 55′ W. Marker is in St. Stephen, South Carolina, in Berkeley County.
-Marker is at the intersection of Mendle Rivers Road (State Highway 8-351) and Brick Church Circle, on the right when traveling south on Mendle Rivers Road Touch for map.
+33° 24′ N, 79° 55.605′ W. Marker is in St. Stephen, South Carolina, in Berkeley County.
+Marker is at the intersection of Russellville Road (State Highway 8-18) and Cedar Drive, on the left when traveling west on Russellville Road.
+Touch for map.
 Marker is in this post office area: Saint Stephen SC 29479, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 30, 2010, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 953 times since then and 46 times this year.
-Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on March 31, 2010, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.
+It was originally submitted on March 30, 2010, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 2,074 times since then and 47 times this year.
+Photos: 1, 2, 3, 4. submitted on March 31, 2010, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.